Strongpreneur#Business Growth Strategies

 The JIT philosophy was popularized by Toyota Motor Company in Japan during the mid – 1970s and was transferred to the United States at Kawasaki’s Lincoln, Nebraska, plant around 1980.

-The JIT approach to purchasing is actually part of the broader JIT philosophy of manufacturing.
+The JIT approach to purchasing is part of the broader JIT philosophy of manufacturing.
 This philosophy organization should attempt to eliminate all sources of waste, including, any activities that do not add value, by focusing on having the right part at the right place at exactly the right time.
-Therefore, in applying this concept to purchasing means having materials arrive only as required, rather than holding backup, parts in inventory for a period of time.
+Therefore, in applying this concept to purchasing means having materials arrive only as required, rather than holding backup, parts in inventory for some time.
 This approach enables an organization to minimize holding costs and to save space that is usually taken up by inventory waiting in the production area.

 The key elements of JIT Purchasing are: